French Wine A-Z Dictionary

 Website: vignobles-et-chateaux.com

 Firstly, remember that the final case price quoted rarely includes shipping costs if you’ve asked the retailer to send the wines to your residential address.
-Sounds obvious, but we repeatedly hear of consumer confusion regarding shipping costs, so it’s best to confirm the additional financial burden of shipping your wines before any money changes hands.
-Another key thing for you to consider during the buying process is whether you are buying for pleasure or investment.
+We repeatedly hear of consumer confusion regarding shipping costs, so it’s best to confirm the additional financial burden of shipping your wines before any money changes hands.
+Another key thing to consider during the buying process is whether you are buying for pleasure or investment.
 Purchasing wines destined for the dinner table gives you more options and freedom.
 For starters, you don’t have to limit yourself to the most famous names – Ausone, Angelus, Cheval Blanc, Haut-Brion, Lafite, Latour, Le Pin, Margaux, Mouton Rothschild, Palmer, and Petrus – and you can explore equally memorable, but cheaper Bordeaux wines.
 Some real bargains can be obtained for the buyer who simply wants to enjoy their purchases.

-Finally, always keep a cool head – it’s easy to fall foul of vacation fever and spend far more than you anticipated.
+Finally, always keep a cool head – it’s easy to fall foul of vacation fever and spend far more than anticipated.
 Few wines qualify as one-of-a-kind, and the wines you want are undoubtedly available at other merchants worldwide or online.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.